rau/together-health/DESIGN.md

 Blueprints and Flask

 ### The Login/Register Pages (Raunak and Saketh)
-The database primarily involved with the login/registration functionality of the website is as follows
+The schema of the database primarily involved with the login/registration functionality of the website is as follows
 ```
 CREATE TABLE transactions (
     "id" INTEGER UNIQUE PRIMARY KEY,